RobKraft/EfficientSoftwareDevelopment/content/en/docs/Practices/PairProgramming.md

 ---

 ### What is pair programming?
 Pair programming is the practice of two people, usually two coders, sitting together at a single computer to write code.
-[Link to pair programming on wikipedia](https://en.wikipedia.org/wiki/Pair_programming)

-If you pair when pairing is not needed - demoralize.
-Also one dev scrolls facebook while the other codes.
+[Link to pair programming on wikipedia](https://en.wikipedia.org/wiki/Pair_programming).
+Pair programming is usually used to hopefully improve code quality, or to transfer knowledge.
+Although the practice often provides benefits, it can also do harm.
+When individuals are adamantely opposed to pair programming but are forced to do so it may cause them to quit the company.
+Also, when developers are forced to pair program when pair programming is unnecessary it can be demoralizing for developers because most want to be doing something productive.
+I've seen several pair programming sessions where one developer spends an hour coding while the other spends the hour gaming or on social media sites.

 ### How does your context affect the success will have with pair programming?
 ###### 1. How does the *[Organizational Structure](/docs/elements/orgstructure/)* in your context impact the probability that you will have success with *Pair Programming*?